 appear in the GN allowlist at //build/components/cmx.

-session_manager.
-All capabilities hosted by legacy components that are
+, all capabilities hosted by legacy

-required by the session are routed from
+session are routed from

 Use this terminology when talking about the state of migrating a legacy component and its tests to the modern framework.